bbasil2012/SSLAC-ESP32/README.md

 # SSLAC-ESP32

+In the future it is planned to rename in the SMAC16 i.e.
+- simple
+- multifunctional
+- aquarium
+- controller

-(Simple Smart Light Aquarium Controller)
+(Simple Multifunctional Aquarium Controller)

 Epigraph:"all you need to configure - you can configure"